 On April 9, 2018, Advance Mexico entered into an agreement with Hot Spring Mining to acquire its 100% interest in the mining concession Venaditas in Zacatecas, Mexico.
-Terms of the agreement, subject to TSX approval, include the issuance of 1,000,000 common shares of Advance Gold Corp. in exchange for 100% interest in the Mining Concession.
+The Company issued 1,000,000 common shares to Hot Spring Mining in exchange for 100% interest in the Mining Concessions.

 Hot Spring Mining will retain a 2.5% NSR of which the Company has the right to purchase a maximum of 1.5% NSR at \$500,000 per each 0.5% NSR.
-In addition, two partners of Hot Spring Mining will become consultants of the Company for a minimum period of 16 months at \$2,000 per month each starting in January 2018.
-TSX approval for the transaction was obtained on October 2, 2018.
+In addition, two partners of Hot Spring Mining became consultants of the Company for a minimum period of 16 months at \$2,000 per month each starting in January 2018.
+TSX approval for the transaction was obtained in October 2018.